Diego Design Writing

 Family Office designs brand identities, user interfaces, and articulates company changing strategy.
 The firm focuses on complex undertakings that can deliver outsized outcomes: launching new subsidiaries/products, making strategic pivots into new lines of business, or reviving ailing brands.

 Naming this “design practice” represents a big and permanent shift in the way I think about my work: I am no longer a lone wolf.
-The work of this small design firm owes itself to many collaborators: the self-taught immense talent Eliz Akgün, freelance collaborators Bryce Carson, Emily Nabnian, Brady Rish, Jan Janeczek, Kekeli Sumah, and our recently contracted (paid!) design intern Liv Beruti.
+The work of this small design firm owes itself to many collaborators: the self-taught immense talent Eliz Akgün, freelance collaborators Bryce Carson, Dev Makker, Emily Nabnian, Brady Rish, Jan Janeczek, Kekeli Sumah, and our recently contracted (paid!) design intern Liv Beruti.

 Since formalizing my design practice this year, average monthly revenue1 is , with the latter three-month period notching a total increase in revenue versus the previous three-month period in January, February, and March.
 A modest war chest of in profit can be accounted for just this year — a far cry from my overall loss of in 2023.